 Dorothy Valcárcel, Author

 When A Woman Meets Jesus

-My book, When A Woman Meets Jesus, is available wherever books are sold and on the internet at www.amazon.com, and www.Christianbook.com, or by calling toll-free, 1-800-Christian.
-You may also call Transformation Garden at 480-349-8619.
+My book, When A Woman Meets Jesus, is available wherever books are sold and on the internet at www.amazon.com and www.Christianbook.com or by calling toll-free, 1-800-Christian.
+Thank you so much for your support of Transformation Garden.